MIPS/gcc/gcc/config/mips/mips.md

 (define_attr "mode" "unknown,none,QI,HI,SI,DI,TI,SF,DF,TF,FPSW"
   (const_string "unknown"))

+;; The data type which is used for condition on conditional moves (define_attr "condmode" "unknown,CC,DI,SI" (const_string "unknown"))

 ;; True if the main data type is twice the size of a word.
 (define_attr "dword_mode" "no,yes"
   (cond [(and (eq_attr "mode" "DI,DF")